diacritics/node-diacritics-transliterator/README.md

 The `code` parameter (type: `string`) must be set using a [ISO-3166](https://en.wikipedia.org/wiki/List_of_sovereign_states_and_dependent_territories_by_continent_%28data_file%29) case insensitive value, e.g. `EU`:

-The returned value will be an object containing all languages that match the set continent.
+The returned value will be an `object` containing all languages that match the set continent as provided by the diacritics API.

 ```js
 var diacritics = require("diacritics-transliterator");